paulinaczybir/travello/README.md

 ## Dependencies

-1. Run yarn install in project directory.
+1. Run `yarn install` in project directory.
 This will install server's project dependencies such as Express.
-2. cd client and yarn install.
-This will install clientdependencies (React).
+2. `cd client` and `yarn install`.
+This will install client dependencies (React).

+## Database preperation

+1. Create MySQL database.
+2. In your root project folder create *.env* file to keep information about mySQL autentication, DB_HOST, DB_USER, DB_NAME, DB_PASS.
+In file *database.js* update information according to info in your *.env* file.
+3. To create table that will represent the same table I used you need to run `npm run migrate` or `yarn migrate` in your terminal.
+You can see definition of this table in *database.js* file.

 ## Future features